MARRIED WOMEN'S PROPERTY ACT -

 Mr Roswell intended to have sung "The Death of Nelson", but an unfortunate accident prevented him from taking part, having on the previous day fallen from the viaduct now being constructed near Marske Mill.

 The takings will be devoted to the Reading Room opened on the 1st September and which ere long it is hoped will bloom into an institute.

 The charge for the 4 rows of front seats has been increased to 2 pence, which change meets with very general approbation.

 2nd November -

 George Martin, apparently 60 years of age, of Skelton, was charged with indecently assaulting Bridget Johnson, a child of seven.

-After this he took them up the railway where he attempted to take liberties with the elder girl but did not succeed.
-He then attacked the
+After this he took them up the railway where he attempted to take liberties with the elder girl, but did not succeed.